gt-cs3220/gt-cs3220.github.io/assignment3.md

-Please make it sure your code is running "tests/test5.mif" and submit the compiled version of test5.mif
+Please make it sure your code is running "tests/test5.hex" and submit the compiled version of test5.hex

-We will test your pre-compiled sof file (test5)'s output so please make it sure the zip file contains it.
+ Grading:

+ First 4 test cases will count for 0.5 point and test 5 will count for 3 points.
+ If your design does not pass synthesization and implementation, you will get only 50% of your score.

 [2] Report: You don't need to support a report for Part 1.
 You will submit a report for Part 2.